 The Trend: St. Joseph County lost nearly 400 jobs from Q4 2020 to Q1 2021.
-Between June and July, the unemployment rate and labor force participation rate fell while the employment-to-population ratio increased.
+From July to August, the unemployment rate fell while the labor force participation rate and employment-to-population ratio increased.
 This is likely a sign that unemployed individuals are finding work.
-Job postings were higher in July than in June, with retail sales associate as the most in-demand job.
+Job postings were higher in August than in July, with retail sales associate as the most in-demand job.